vllm-project/llm-compressor/README.md

 ## Quick Tour
-The following example shows how to quantize `TinyLlama/TinyLlama-1.1B-Chat-v1.0` to 8-bit weights and activations using the `GPTQ` and `SmoothQuant` algorithms.
+The following example shows how to quantize `TinyLlama` with 8bit weights and activations using `GPTQ` and `SmoothQuant`.

 Note that the model can be swapped for a local or remote HF-compatible checkpoint and the `recipe` may be changed to target different quantization algorithms or formats.

 ### Apply Quantization
 Quantization is applied by selecting an algorithm and calling the `oneshot` API.